 - Financial, economical.

-All these forms of abuse come under the behaviours of most if not all people on the narcissistic personality disorder spectrum.
+All these forms of abuse come under the behaviours of most, if not all, people on the narcissistic personality disorder spectrum.
 Not all narcissistic people do all the above behaviours, yet they will do most of them.

 Narcissists fear being rejected, abandoned, powerless, humiliated, controlled and exposed.
-So they abuse victims in order for this to never happen.
+So they abuse victims in order for this never to happen.

 After an abusive episode, the narcissist will bring back the false apology and seeming nice self to regain control and keep victims confused.

-Domestic violence isn’t always about physical violence, if you’ve had anyone be it your parents, siblings or partner and suffered any one of the seven forms of domestic abuse, you’ve been in an abusive relationship.
+Domestic violence isn’t always about physical violence.
+If you’ve had anyone, be it your parents, siblings or partner and suffered any one of the seven forms of domestic abuse, you’ve been in an abusive relationship.